 - Removing cerebrospinal fluid for testing.
 A lumbar puncture is a procedure to remove a sample of the fluid around the brain and spinal cord.
 This procedure is also called a spinal tap.
 The health care provider inserts a needle between two bones in the lower spine.
 The needle is used to take cerebrospinal fluid from around the spinal cord.
 The fluid is tested to look for pineoblastoma cells.
 Cerebrospinal fluid may also be collected during a biopsy to remove tissue from the brain.

 Pineoblastoma treatment options include:

 - Surgery to relieve fluid buildup in the brain.
-A pineoblastoma may grow to block the flow of cerebrospinal fluid, which can cause a buildup of fluid that puts pressure on the brain (hydrocephalus).
-An operation to create a way for the fluid to flow out of the brain may be recommended.
-Sometimes this procedure can be combined with a biopsy or surgery to remove the tumor.
+A pineoblastoma may be big enough to block the flow of cerebrospinal fluid.
+This puts pressure on the brain.
+An operation can redirect the fluid through a drain or tube.
+This helps relieve the pressure.
+This procedure may be done at the same time as a biopsy or surgery to remove the pineoblastoma.

-Last Updated Aug 2, 2018
+Last Updated Aug 20, 2022